-Lewis was chair of the Steering Committee that produced the CBMS report, The Mathematical Education of Teachers, co-chair of the NRC Committee that produced Educating Teachers of Science, Mathematics, and Technology: New Practices for the New Millennium, and a member of the AMS Task Force that produced Towards Excellence: Leading a Doctoral Mathematics Department in the 21st Century.
+At UNL, Lewis was Director of the Center for Science, Mathematics, and Computer Education and the Principal Investigator for three major NSF grants, the Math in the Middle Institute Partnership (2004-2011), NebraskaMATH (2009-2014) and NebraskaNOYCE (2010-2014).
+Lewis was chair of the writing team for The Mathematical Education of Teachers II, co-chair of the National Research Council committee that produced Educating Teachers of Science, Mathematics and Technology: New Practices for the new Millennium, a member of the AMS Task Force that produced Towards Excellence: Leading a Doctoral Mathematics Department in the 21st Century, and a member of the NRC Committee that produced Preparing Teachers: Building Evidence for Sound Policy.
 He received his Ph.D. in mathematics from Louisiana State University.